 Have you ever wondered about the user settings, the options that are available in Ranorex Webtestit and how to access them?
 Here is a short article about the global user settings and how to use them.

-You can access the user settings from the main menu.
-Go to Main menu -> Preferences -> User settings, and you will notice the user settings are displayed in the code editor.
+You can access the settings (Preferences) dialog from the main menu.
+Go to Main menu -> Preferences and pick one of the preferences categories and you will activate the Preferences dialog

-Now you can see the current state of user settings for your account.
+Global settings, as the name itself says, contain all your global settings like User settings, Editor settings and Privacy settings.
+You can see the current state of your settings.
+The last known state is of course preserved, and if you change some parameters by accident, you can simply undo the action using the “Reset to last saved value” button.
 In case you need more information for some options, simply hover over a specific parameter and read the description from the tooltip.

 The user settings file (

-settings.json) is also available in your .rxse folder.
+settings.json) is also available in your .webtestit folder.

 The location of the .rxse folder in different Operating Systems are: